Your Journey to College

 To apply, select your campus and then complete the registration process by following the on-screen instructions.

 Once you have submitted your application, you may be able to book an interview.
 You will be given a list of available dates and times.
-Following this, you will receive a conditional offer from the college based on meeting the entry requirements and attending an interview.
-It is important that you accept this conditional offer.
+Following this, you will receive a conditional offer from the college based on meeting the entry requirements and attending an interview, if an interview is necessary.
+It is important that you accept this conditional offer. once you know that it is the right choice for you.

 It is important to ensure that your predicted grades meet the entry requirements for the course you are applying for.